hms-dbmi/chromoscope/python/README.md

 juptyer lab
 ```

-and navigate to the `notebooks/playground.ipynb` to use the `Viewer.
+and navigate to the `notebooks/playground.ipynb` to use the `Viewer`.

 All commands are run from the root of the project, from a terminal: